-This remedy includes an educational awareness program.
-The USACE conducted a public outreach campaign during the EE/CA and RI projects; public awareness of existing hazards within the former Spencer Artillery Range can be facilitated and maintained through continued use of these proven methods.
+The completion of the MEC removal would significantly reduce MEC hazards; however, due to limitations in detection technology and because 100% coverage will not be possible in all areas of the site, it is likely that some munitions may be missed.
+Educational awareness would provide additional protection by making information concerning MEC hazards at the site available to the public.
+USACE conducted a public outreach campaign during the EE/CA and RI projects; public awareness of existing hazards within the former Spencer Artillery Range can be facilitated and maintained through continued use of these proven methods.

 An educational awareness program would focus on making known those areas containing MEC hazards and would provide information regarding the appropriate response if MEC is encountered.
 Van Buren County has limited administrative resources; therefore, handouts through Van Buren County administrative resources (e.g., permitting offices, recorder of deeds) are not anticipated as part of the educational awareness program.
-However, direct mailing of fact sheets to property owners and distribution of fact sheets in public locations (e.g., libraries, stores, schools) are considered as part of the remedy.
-Educational training will be provided to schools of Van Buren County, as requested.
-Warning signs may be considered appropriate in many cases to inform potential visitors of site risks; however, signs previously posted in the area were destroyed by vandalism on multiple occasions.
-Therefore, warning signs were only considered for areas near the Trail of Tears.
-Future development of the Trail of Tears may include designated trailhead parking areas.
-Installation of signs regarding the historical use of the site and appropriate response if MEC is encountered is included as part of the remedy for MRS-01.
-An educational awareness implementation plan will be developed and maintained to ensure proper distribution of educational materials and to account for changes in ownership and land uses within MRS-01.
+However, direct mailing of fact sheets to property owners and distribution of fact sheets in public locations (e.g., libraries, stores, schools) and the development of a webpage are considered as part of the remedy.
+Educational training will be provided to schools of Van Buren and Warren County, as requested.
+An educational awareness implementation plan will be developed and maintained to ensure proper distribution of educational materials and to account for changes in ownership and land uses within MRS-03.